 Eat regularly

-Eat breakfast and don’t skip meals.
+Eat breakfast and avoid skipping meals.
 Your body needs consistent nutrition throughout the day to run at its best.
-Without proper fuel you won’t feel well, and your body won’t work efficiently.
+Without proper fuel, you won’t feel well, and your body won’t work efficiently.

 Eat more fiber

-Women may want to take in 21–25 grams of fiber each day.
-If you’re having trouble in this area, add foods such as whole grain bread and cereals to your diet.
-Whole wheat pasta, rice, and beans are other good options.
+The Academy of Nutrition and Dietetics recommends females take in 25 grams of fiber each day.
+If you’re having trouble in this area, try to add foods such as whole grain bread, whole wheat pasta, rice, and beans to your diet.
 The idea here is that fiber fills you up quickly and ultimately curbs your appetite.

 Get moving